 - Side bends bring balance to your entire body.
 They lengthen the abdominal muscles, hips, and thigh muscles, while improving flexibility in the spine.

-- 45 Degree Side Bend stretch the abdominal muscles and digestive organs.
+- 45 Degree Side Bend stretches the abdominal muscles and digestive organs.
 This aids and regulates digestion, elimination, and metabolism.

-- Its help to contribute to a stronger core, reduce the risk of back pain and improve functional movements.
+- Its helps to contribute to a stronger core, reduce the risk of back pain and improve functional movements.